 - What performance material do I need to prepare for my program?

-For a list of required performance material by major, please go to pages 15-16 of your Student & Parent Handbook. - Why do I have to get my songs and monologues approved by my Student Advisor?
+For a list of required performance material by major, please consult your Student & Parent Handbook. - Why do I have to get my songs and monologues approved by my Student Advisor?